USI at a Glance

 There are 70 undergraduate academic majors, 10 master's programs, and one doctoral program.
 The newest degree programs include the doctorate in nursing practice and baccalaureate majors in advanced manufacturing and criminal justice.
 The University has made installation of advanced technology a priority for instruction and provides training for faculty to adapt technological advances to coursework.

 USI is authorized to confer the following degrees:

-Academic programs are offered in the:
+Academic programs and resources are offered in the: